rufus-stone/hamarr/README.md

 auto decoded = hmr::base64::decode("iglGrgWG0ftJsAL=08++", "abcdefgh0123456789ijklmnopqrstuvwxyz=/ABCDEFGHIJKLMNOPQRSTUVWXYZ+"); // decoded contains the string "Hello, World!"

-auto broken = hmr::base64::encode("This won't work", "abcdefgh0123456789ijklmnopqrstuvwxyz=/ABCDEFGHIJKLMNOPQRSTUVWZZZZ"); // broken is an empty string, as the custom alphabet contains multiple instances of the same character ('Z') which is invalid
+auto broken = hmr::base64::encode("This won't work", "abcdefgh0123456789ijklmnopqrstuvwxyz=/ABCDEFGHIJKLMNOPQRSTUVWZZZZ"); // The alphabet contains multiple instances of the same character ('Z'), so an exception of type hmr::xcpt::base64::invalid_alphabet is thrown
 ```

 - Todo: Allow the user to toggle on/off the insertion of padding characters